-OHS is usually a secondary syndrome for a main condition, of which the flow is characterized by the stage of hypoventilation and hypercapnia as well as the body’s ability to recovery from respiratory acidosis.
+OHS is usually a secondary syndrome for the main condition, of which the flow is characterized by the stage of hypoventilation and hypercapnia as well as the body’s ability to recover from respiratory acidosis.

 Physical examinations are not clinically articulate, are non-specific, and are characterized by comorbidities: